-Chapter 4 Courses (study units)
+Chapter 4 Courses

-Article 19 Types of courses (study units)
+Article 20 Types of courses

-Breda University of Applied Sciences and Wageningen University provide various types of courses or study units.
+Breda University of Applied Sciences and Wageningen University provide various types of courses.
 For some of these courses specific rules apply.
 The specific types of courses/study units are:

 - a.
 Honours courses: courses which may be taken only by students who are admitted to the bachelor's honours programme. - b.
 BSc thesis: proof of competence in completion of the bachelor's programme. - c.
 Courses: series of lectures and other educational activities which are part of one or more of the programmes described in the Study Handbook. - d.
-Capita selecta: optional courses which cannot be part of the compulsory component of the programme but which can only be selected in the free-choice component.
+Capita selecta: optional courses which cannot be part of the compulsory component of the programme but which can only be selected as an elective.

-Article 20 Description of courses in the Study Handbook
+Article 21 Description of courses in the Study Handbook